MicrosoftDocs/azure-docs/articles/storage/blobs/data-lake-storage-query-acceleration-how-to.md

 - In the SQL query, the keyword `BlobStorage` is used to denote the file that is being queried.

 - Column references are specified as `_N` where the first column is `_1`.
-If the source file contains a header row, then you can specify `CvsTextConfiguration.HasHeaders = true` which will allow you to refer to columns by their name.
+If the source file contains a header row, then you can refer to columns by the name that is specified in the header row.

 ### [.NET](#tab/dotnet)